smfeest/buttercup/README.md

 ## Running the app

-1. Change to the web project directory
+1. Change to the web project directory:

         cd src/Buttercup.Web